jterrio/Project-Snap/PixelPerfectCamera/README.txt

 How to use video:
 https://www.youtube.com/watch?v=OuTMcY3H2j8

-Please read the documentation inside the scripts for more in-depth information: PixelPerfectCamera.cs, PixelSnap.cs, CanvasWorldScaler.cs, CanvasScreenSpaceScaler.
+Please read the documentation inside the scripts for more in-depth information: PixelPerfectCamera.cs, PixelSnap.cs, CanvasWorldScaler.cs, CanvasScreenSpaceScaler.cs

 ## Instructions for Pixel Perfect Camera: